SAP/spartacus-docs/_pages/dev/features/storefinder.md

 - `scale (number)` - initial zoom at which to display the map
 - `selectedMarkerScale (number)` - zoom at which to display selected location on a map

-## Enabling Storefinder
+## Enabling Store Locator

-Storefinder is enabled as default.
-It can be disabled by turning off "Find a store" header link and Storefinder page in a backend.
+Store Locator is enabled as default.
+It can be disabled by turning off "Find a store" header link and Store Locator page in a backend.

 To do that the following impex script can be imported: